Bury, Greater Manchester: Geography

 Bury is located on the edge of the western Pennines in North West England, in the northern part of the Greater Manchester Urban Area.
 Its position on the River Irwell has proved important in its history and development.
-Flowing from north to south, the river divides the town into two parts on the east and west sides of the valley respectively.
+Flowing from north to south, the river divides the town into two parts on the east and west sides of the valley, respectively.
 The town centre sits close to, and above, the river on the east side.
 Bury Bridge is a key bridging point, linking the east side of town and the town centre with the western suburbs and Bolton beyond.
 Other bridges across the river are few—there is one at Radcliffe Road to the south and one at Summerseat to the north.
 There is a bridge at the Burrs, but it serves a cul-de-sac and does not allow full east–west access.
 To the south, the main tributary (the River Roch, flowing from the east) joins the Irwell close to another significant bridging point, Blackford Bridge.
 This carries the main road south (the A56) towards Manchester.
+Industrialisation of the area in the past dramatically reduced the fauna present in the river, and sewage continues to pollute the river today.
+The Irwell is considered one of the most polluted rivers in the UK.

 Bury experiences a warm temperate climate with warm summers and cool winters owing to the shielding effect of the Western Pennine Moors.
 Summer is the driest time of the year with low rainfall.
 Bury rarely experiences temperatures over 30 C, due to oceanic north easterly winds.
 In summer, the temperature is warm and Bury experiences much sun.
 Winters are cool; temperatures can drop below freezing between December and March.
 There is not much extreme weather in Bury; floods are rare since the town is on higher ground, although flood is occasionally seen in Ramsbottom.
 Early summer thunderstorms bring high rainfall.

 For purposes of the Office for National Statistics, Bury is part of the Greater Manchester Urban Area.